Communicating in a Crisis: What, When, and How

 No one has all the answers right now.
 But acting like you do will damage your credibility and your ability to connect with your people.
-Be honest and embrace the ambiguity of the situation, but also share what you’re able.
+Be honest and embrace the ambiguity of the situation, but also share what you’re able to.
 People will appreciate and resonate with honest, direct messaging.

 In a moment where it seems like everything is shifting and up for grabs, let others know what remains stable.
-Clarify and emphasize what is bedrock and unchanging.
+Clarify and emphasize what’s bedrock and unchanging.
 For many organizations, this might include their vision, mission, and values.

 Communicating in a Crisis: When?

 To stand out above the noise, don’t just rely on one particular medium or platform.
 Remember the 3 R’s: review, repeat, and reinforce.

 If information is shared only once (or through one medium), you cannot be sure that everyone has received it — or if they did, that they understand it.